4 DAYS FROM $2,499

 You will also enjoy a special walking tour of Cobh, which was the last port of call for millions of Irish citizens who emigrated to America — and the last port of call for the RMS Titanic.
 Our guide will provide us with insightful commentary about Cobh’s historic harbor, including interesting tidbits about the Titanic.

-Lunch is back onboard, followed by your choice of President’s Club features.
+Lunch is back onboard, followed by your choice of President Cruise Features.
 Head to the Jameson Distillery in Midleton, located in County Cork, for a tour and premium tasting of one of Ireland’s most famous exports.
 Your second option is an excursion to nearby Kinsale and the Charles Fort, which overlooks the town’s handsome natural harbor — bring your camera, the views here are spectacular.
 Kinsale is renowned for its seafood and mackerel fishing, but the town has also evolved into a world-class destination for gourmands in the know.
 A culinary tour will reveal Kinsale’s wonderful flavors!

 Discover Ireland’s lush greenery and dramatic landscapes: The Ring of Kerry